 For your own amusement, here are a few snaps of some of the holes.
 Please bear with me if I break down in tears as I post these…

 I understand that putting up curtain railings will require drilling holes.
 But if you’re going to do that, at least do it elegantly, and not like you’ve unnecessarily tried to resolve the problem with a sledgehammer.
 Clearly a method my tenant endorses.
+I have no qualms with tenants hanging up photos or shelves, that’s cool with me.
+It’s expected, it’s their home.
+But at least do it with a little care, that’s all I’m saying.

 (UPDATE: Just to clear up some confusion, and reduce some anger levels for certain people.
 As I said in the comments sections, curtain rails were originally fitted with the property, but the tenant said their “expensive” curtains required custom railings, so they replaced the original ones with their own.
 It’s not a HUGE deal because I know those holes won’t be visible when a railing goes back up.
 However, it’s still annoying knowing that they ripped the plasterboard in the process of removing their stupid custom rails!)